Kaustav86x/Playing-With-Django/mysite/readme.txt

 4) urls.py ( The path of vote method gets added )

+**THINGS GOT UPDATED (25.10.21)
+In our mysite application we previously had 'polls' app butu we didn't have a valid (Status code: 200) landing page.
+Now, we have an application 'home' which is serving the landing page of our website.

 Reference:

 1) https://www.coursera.org/specializations/django?
 (Django for everybody (Coursera) )

 2) https://youtu.be/o0XbHvKxw7Y (Django for everybody (YouTube) )